• Skip to primary navigation

 Should I Fly Into San Jose or Guanacaste Airport?

-• If you’re going to Guanacaste (destinations like Conchal, Flamingo, Tamarindo, Avellanas, Grande, Brasilito, Potrero, La Cruz, Dreams Mareas, Samara, Nosara, Ostional, Playas del Coco, Gulf of Papagayo, Hermosa, Ocotal, Riu, Four Seasons, Westin) then LIR Airport is the one you want to fly into as it is the closest.
+• Fly into Guanacaste Airport for these beach towns: Conchal, Flamingo, Tamarindo, Avellanas, Grande, Brasilito, Potrero, La Cruz, Samara, Nosara, Ostional, Playas del Coco, Gulf of Papagayo, Hermosa, Ocotal, Riu, Four Seasons, Westin)

-• You can also fly into Liberia Airport for Montezuma, Paquera and Santa Teresa.
+• You can also fly into Guanacaste Airport for Montezuma, Paquera, Tambor, Mal Pais and Santa Teresa.

-• For those going to Rincon de la Vieja, Bijagua, Nuevo Arenal or Nicoya, Liberia International Airport is best.
+• For those going to Rincon de la Vieja, Bijagua, Nuevo Arenal or Nicoya, Guanacaste Airport is best.

 • Going to Manuel Antonio, Jaco, Puerto Viejo, San Jose, Tortuguero, Dominical, Uvita, Ojochal, Puerto Jimenez, Sarapiqui, Bajos del Toro, San Isidro de Perez Zeledon or Drake Bay?
 Fly into San Jose International Airport as that is closest.

-• If you’re going to La Fortuna or Monteverde, then you can fly to either airport because the driving time is the same for both airports, around 3 hours.
+• If you’re going to La Fortuna or Monteverde, then you can fly to either airport.
+The driving time is the same for both airports, around 3 hours.

 There are some pros and cons to flying to SJO and LIR Airport however

-SJO Airport sometimes may be cheaper than LIR since Liberia is a much smaller airport, so I would check for both airports first.
+SJO Airport sometimes may be cheaper than LIR.
+Check for both airports first.

-As for hotels, there aren’t many hotel options by Liberia Airport but a ton by San Jose International Airport.
-For Liberia, there is only one, the Hilton, that has a free shuttle and is only a two minute drive away.
-The rest of the hotels are smaller and further away so you will have to pay for a shuttle or taxi.
+As for hotels, there aren’t many hotel options by Guanacaste Airport.
+For Liberia, there is the Hilton Garden Inn Guanacaste Airport that has a free shuttle and is only a two minute drive away.
+There is also a Hampton by Hill Guanacaste Airport two minutes away with a free shuttle.

 Read more about which international airport in Costa Rica you should fly into.